neg-0/dod-fitness/video_docs/script.md

 [Animated 3D charts and infographics]
 Narrator: "The impact is clear and quantifiable.
 Early adoption has shown marked improvements in physical readiness scores, nutritional optimization, and overall health metrics across all branches."

-"Beyond individual benefits, the DoD Fitness App enhances unit readiness, potentially reducing injury rates and associated costs.
+"Beyond individual benefits, Atlas enhances unit readiness, potentially reducing injury rates and associated costs.
 By streamlining fitness management, we project significant time and resource savings military-wide."

 ## Future Vision and Scalability (30 seconds)
 [Holographic global map animation]
 Narrator: "Our vision extends beyond today's capabilities.
 This app is engineered for scalability across the entire Department of Defense and beyond."

 [Customization demo for different branches]
-Narrator: "With effortless customization for each branch's specific needs, the DoD Fitness App is set to become the unified platform for military health and fitness in the space age."
+Narrator: "With effortless customization for each branch's specific needs, Atlas is set to become the unified platform for military health and fitness in the space age."

 ## Call to Action (15-30 seconds)
 [Montage of service members benefiting from the app]
-Narrator: "The DoD Fitness App represents the future of military health and readiness.
+Narrator: "Atlas represents the future of military health and readiness.
 It's not just an app; it's a force multiplier for the space era."

-[Space Force and DoD Fitness App logos merging]
+[Space Force and Atlas logos merging]
 Narrator: "By selecting this innovative solution for further development and implementation, Space Force will spearhead the revolution in military fitness for the 21st century and beyond.
 The future of force readiness is here – let's launch it together."